cjdbarlow/bedside-notebook/management/airway/rsi.md

 	Evidence is poor.
 		* Studies demonstrating reduced aspiration risk are small and poor quality
 		* Ultrasound and MRI studies suggest that applying cricoid laterally displaces rather than compresses the oesophagus
+		* NAP4 noted several cases where cricoid was omitted during RSI despite strong indications, and significant morbidity/mortality from aspiration resulted
+		Conversely, there were no major complications identified in cases where cricoid pressure was applied.
 	* May *increase* risk of aspiration by reducing oeosophageal sphincter tone
 	* *Does* reduce gastric distension during face-mask ventilation
 	* May worsen laryngoscopic view
-		* Cricoid pressure should be released if view is difficult
+		* Cricoid pressure should be **released immediately if view is difficult**
+		Release under direct vision with suction immediately available.
 	* May increase difficulty of supraglotic airway placement
 	* Requires a skilled airway assistant